 Another often overlooked contingency that's probably in your contract is the final walk-through.
 As one of the last steps during the days or hours before the closing, the walk-through allows the buyer and buyer's agent to visit your house and make sure that you've left it in the agreed-upon physical condition.

 You'll need to have moved out of the house (unless otherwise agreed), made any negotiated repairs, left behind all fixtures and other agreed-upon property, moved out all of your own things, and left the place clean.
 If you fail to meet one of your obligations, the buyer can use this as an excuse to delay the closing, bring up new repair or price requests (possibly getting a last-minute credit in escrow to make sure you take care of matters), or even cancel the sale.
 Take careful note of the final walk-through date, and make plans to have your house empty and spotless before that time.

-For more information on every phase of selling a home, from marketing to closing, see Selling Your House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+For more information on every phase of selling a home, from marketing to closing, see Selling Your House: Nolo's Essential Guide, by Ilona Bray (Nolo).
 And if problems arise during this critical time period that need an attorney's help in sorting out, check out Nolo's Lawyer Directory.